-The second group in our analysis is the native-born, which includes all non-Arab individuals born in Israel (including families from older immigration waves).12 Similarly to the immigrants, for every family we record all the cities in which the families lived during their children's childhood.
+The second group in our analysis is the native-born, which includes all non-Arab individuals born in Israel (including families from older immigration waves).14 Similarly to the immigrants, for every family we record all the cities in which the families lived during their children's childhood.
 In some cases, we refer to families who reside in a single location throughout the child's childhood as permanent residents or stayers and the subset of families that are not permanent residents as movers.

 Lastly, our objective is to measure the childhood location effects separately for every city and immigration group.
 We restrict attention to cities with at least 100 individuals in every group.
-These requirements narrow our analysis to 98 cities and regional councils out of 253 for which we have sufficient observation for both immigrants and natives.
+These requirements narrow our analysis to 98 cities and regional councils out of 253.